TheRealXORA/Documents/Getting Environments.md

 ```luau
 function getrenv(): { [string]: any }
 ```
 It stands for "Get Roblox Environment".
-It returns a table representing the roblox game’s environment.
+It returns a table representing the roblox game client environment.
 This allows you to access and alter the client game enviroment variables, functions, and tables, like game and print.
-NOT FINISHED